-This project allowed PKAVS carers hub a chance to deliver a programme of opportunities for carers of all ages and their cared for so they could spend valuable time together at a range of socially connected events that were delivered throughout Perth & Kinross.
+This project allowed PKAVS carers hub to build a programme of activities for unpaid carers of all ages and their cared for to access short breaks at a range of socially connected events that were delivered (face to face and virtually) throughout Perth & Kinross (P&K).

 What Time to Be Just Us did

 There was a window of opportunity when restrictions were easing slightly towards the end of 2020 that we could offer some face to face events but for obvious reasons the main parts of what we delivered had to be done virtually.